Min Matheson

-Min Matheson (1909 – 1992) was a labor organizer for the International Ladies’ Garment Workers Union (ILGWU) in northeastern Pennsylvania silk and textile mills who successfully stood up to organized crime.
+Minnie Hindy "Min" Matheson (née Lurye; January 9, 1909 – December 8, 1992) was a labor organizer for the International Ladies’ Garment Workers Union (ILGWU) in northeastern Pennsylvania silk and textile mills who successfully stood up to organized crime.
 Min was also a founding member of the National Organization for Women.

 Early life

-Born in Chicago in 1909, Min was one of eight children.
-Min's father was a cigar maker, and he was a prominent labor leader who often staged rallies and strikes in the cigar industry.
+Born in Chicago on January 19th, 1909, Minnie Hindy Lurye's parents were Max and Anna (Kahn) Lurye, Jewish immigrants from Russia.
+She was one of eight children.
+Min's father was a cigar maker, and a prominent labor leader who often staged rallies and strikes in the cigar industry.
 Min saw much of the violence within the mafia controlled labor industries, and her father's career in organizing labor workers inspired her to do the same.

-Min met her husband, Bill, when she was 19.
-The two moved to New York City and began careers with in the garment industry.
-Min worked within a dress factory until her husband accepted a position with the ILGWU.
-Min and her husband had two children, and Min remained out of union affairs for years to raise them.
+Min met her husband-to-be, Bill Matheson, when she was 19.
+The two moved east to join a textile workers’ strike in Paterson, N.J, settling in New York City and began careers with in the garment industry.
+Min worked within a dress factory, and became the head of a 32,000-member ILGWU local in New York in 1937.
+Min and her husband had two children, Marianne, born in 1941, and Betty, born in 1943.